nashw7/InterviewApp/interview-app/README.md

 Once the app is running, simply select an image to upload.
-Once an image is selected, a presigned URL is obtained from S3, and pressing the Upload button will upload the image and store relevant metadata in a DynamoDB database.
+Once an image is selected, a presigned URL is obtained from S3, and pressing the Upload button will upload the image and persist relevant metadata to a DynamoDB database.

 ## License